So you’re interested in a marketing career? Great, you’ve come to right place to learn all about it.

 There are no men smoking in fancy offices trying to manipulate you into buying something.

 What you can expect from a marketing career, however, is a little different.
+This article will explain why a marketing career is a great choice.

 A Marketing career is a great way to start your journey either after college or even after high school.